You have to learn from your mistakes, right? I made some stupid travel mistakes and share them with you in this article.

 Exchange money at the wrong place

 Before I travel to a new country, I usually check what’s the best way to get money.
-Just from get money from an ATM or do I need to bring cash and exchange it somewhere?
+Is it smarter to get money from an ATM or do I need to bring cash and exchange it somewhere?

 During my trip to Cuba, it was clear we had to bring cash to exchange, so we brought a lot of euros.
 We read that we could exchange money in hotels or just at an office.
 We stayed in a great hotel for the first couple of nights, so we decided to exchange quite a lot of our money there.
 Later we found out the exchange rates at certain offices were so much better than in the hotel!
 We tried to get our money back in the hotel, but unfortunately, they already disposed of it.
 It really sucks, but it was a good learning moment.
 Next time I’ll double-check the exchange rates of several places before I exchange money again and if that’s not possible, I won’t exchange that much at the time.